Margin Trading

 Frequently Asked Questions

-What happens during a margin call?
+▸What happens during a margin call?

 Your broker requires you to deposit additional cash or securities to bring your account back above the maintenance margin requirement.
-If you don't meet the call promptly (often within 24 hours), the broker can sell your positions without your permission to cover the shortfall.
+If you don't meet the call promptly (usually within 24 hours), the broker can sell your positions without your permission to cover the shortfall.

-Can I lose more money than I invested with margin?
+▸Can I lose more money than I invested with margin?

 Yes.
 If your leveraged position declines enough and isn't sold in time, you can owe the broker more than your original deposit.
 This is one of the most dangerous aspects of margin trading and why risk management (stop-losses, position sizing) is critical.